jamesmehorter/device-theme-switcher/readme.md

         }

 ## Changelog

+* _Version 1.7_
+    * Updated the plugin to provide backwards compatible support for WordPress < v3.4 (Pre the new Themes API)
+    * Added a 3rd theme selection option for older/non-compliant devices, so theme authors can also supply a text-only version to those devices if they like.
+    * Revised some language in the plugin readme file

+* _Version 1.6_
+    * Updated the plugin to use the new Theme API within WordPress 3.4
+    * Updated MobileESP Library to the latest verion (April 23, 2012) which adds support for BlackBerry Curve Touch, e-Ink Kindle, and Kindle Fire in Silk mode.
+And fixed many other bugs.
+    * Updated the Device Theme Switcher widgets so they only display to the devices they should, e.g. The 'View Full Website' widget will only display in the handheld theme.
+    * Revised readme language and added a WordPress Plugin Repository banner graphic.

+* _Version 1.5_
+    * Modified the way themes are deliveried so the process is more stable for users with odd WordPress setups, by detecting where their theme folders are located instead of assuming wp-content/themes

+* _Version 1.4_
+    * Updated to the latest version of the MobileESP library which now detects some newer phones like the BlackBerry Bold Touch (9900 and 9930)

+* _Version 1.3_
+    * Changed the admin page to submit to admin_url() for those who have changed /wp-admin/
+    * Added a warning suppresor to session_start() in case another plugin has already called it
+    * Updated language in the WordPress readme file

 * _Version 1.2_
 	* Added the handheld and tablet theme choices to the WordPress Dashboard Right Now panel